halilkarp/discord-modular-bot/README.md

   - `module` → one of the available module names
   - `role` → target log channel (required for `"set"`)

-This command writes log channel configuration to the database.
+These commands write log channel/operator configuration to the database.
 Other modules (like `impersonation`) use this configuration through the core logger.

 ## Logging System